openharmony/docs/en/application-dev/reference/apis-notification-kit/errorcode-notification.md

 **Cause**

-More than 10 notifications are sent per second.
+More than 10 notifications are sent per second, or more than 20 notifications are updated per second.

 **Solution**